SGCMH Cardiopulmonary Department: Monitoring

 Holter monitors are medical devices that are worn for several days and continuously record the heart’s electrical activity.
 Your provider may order a holter monitor to rule out an arrhythmia, which are problems with the rate or rhythm of the heartbeat.
 A holter monitor is worn in a patch that is stuck to your chest.
 While wearing the monitor, you will need to keep a diary of specific symptoms that you may have.
 You will be able to shower while the monitor is worn.
 Staff will apply the monitor and instruct you on its use and how to record symptoms.
 After you are finished wearing the monitor, a physician will interpret the findings.

 Mobile Telemetry/Event Monitoring

-Event Monitors/Mobile Telemetry are small medical devices that are worn for up to 30 days.
-The device is connected to a patch or electrodes that are worn on the chest.
+Event Monitors/Mobile Telemetry are small medical devices that are worn on the chest for up to 30 days.
 The monitor can automatically detect certain arrhythmias and very fast or very slow heart rates.
 While wearing this type of monitor, you will be instructed to record specific symptoms that you may have by pressing buttons on the equipment.
-The heart’s electrical data is automatically sent via cell phone to a large data center where the information is reviewed.
+The heart’s electrical data is continuously sent via cell phone to a large data center where the information is reviewed.
 A physician will then review the information for interpretation.
-You will be instructed by staff about how to wear and use the monitor, including how to apply and disconnect for showering or bathing.
+You will be instructed by staff about how to wear and use the monitor.

 24 hour Blood Pressure Monitoring